prohippo/ActiveWatch/README.md

 The modules included in the AW GitHub repository mainly provide support for simple clustering of text items by content.
 These are organized functionally by their Java package identifications.
-The Java code was originally written on Apple home computers running versions 7.* of the Macintosh operating system.
+The Java code was originally written on Apple home computers running versions 7.*, 8.*, or 9.* of the Macintosh OS.
 This was when Java was still a somewhat new programming language.

-Java AW eventually evolved to support all kinds of statistical natural processing, but this GitHub repository includes only a small subset of modules supporting automatic clustering of text items by content.
+Java AW eventually evolved to support all kinds of statistical natural processing, but this GitHub repository includes only a small subset of modules for supporting automatic clustering of text items by content.
 This should give you a good overall idea of what you can accomplish with AW finite indexing and statistically scaled similarity between pairs of text items.